zhuli2/RedBeardTreasureGame/README.md

 # RedBeardTreasureGame
-Project in Java implement A* algorithm with Heap
+Project in Java implement A* algorithm with Heap.<br>
+Details are in Guide file.<br>